DW01/traktor-docs/engine/render.md

 ## Ray Tracing: Simulating Reality

 Traditional rendering uses tricks and approximations to make things look good.
-Ray tracing, on the other hand, actually simulates how light works in the real world—tracing rays from the camera through the scene, bouncing off surfaces, and gathering light.
+Ray tracing, on the other hand, actually simulates how light works in the real world - tracing rays from the camera through the scene, bouncing off surfaces, and gathering light.
 The result is stunningly realistic reflections, shadows, and lighting.

 Traktor supports hardware-accelerated ray tracing for several effects: